 Before you do anything, get some quotes on commercial auto insurance.
 Be sure the agent knows it is for a pilot car.
 Not all commercial insurance will cover you as a pilot car.
 The most common amount of overage you will need is a $1 million commercial auto coverage and is the minimum you will need to run all lower 48 states.
 Some trucking companies and brokers will also require you to have General Liability coverage as well.
 The Professional Liability coverage will cover you on almost all duties that you will perform as a pilot car.
 You will need to choose what you want and what you can afford.

-I currently have my insurance through Noble Insurance Agency.
-I did have my insurance through Charles James Cayias Insurance, Inc. for several years and the following information is from their website.
+I currently have my commercial insurance through Noble Insurance Agency and my general and professional insurance through Charles James Cayias Insurance, Inc..
+The following information is from their website.

 COMMERCIAL AUTOMOBILE: As personal auto insurance policies exclude business operations, commercial issurance is essential.
 You will want $1 million in bodily injury and property damage coverage along with medical payments, personal injury protection (in those states that require it) and uninsured motorists, to protect you, your passengers and members of the public in case of an over-the-road accident.
 Comprehensive and collision coverage is also offered to protect your vehicle.